Does the temperament of this breed most equal the Siberian?

 At the time I filled out my application for membership I was not able to volunteer for any committees, but now I am, who should I contact about this?

-You should contact the Membership Secretary and let him/her know of your willingness to volunteer and your areas of interest for volunteer work.
-Contact information for the current Membership Secretary can be found on our Board of Directors page.
+You should contact the Membership Secretary at email@example.com and regarding your willingness to volunteer and your areas of interest for volunteer work.
+Alternatively, you can directly update that information at the Membership Profile page if you have set up your online access.

 What kinds of records are required by the UKC, as per the association's Code of Ethics?